 This is the fourth year in which the hair designers unite in a common event for getting money to sponsor wigs for children – the Hair Fair 2009.
 The Hair Fair is a 2-week event that congregates all that is Hair! – in Second Life.
 Spreading over an area of more than 2 million square feet, Hair Fair resembles a business fair… only the theme this year is ‘Candy Land’ and so you will be able to visit a landscape of sweets in which the merchants’ booths are gingerbread houses… all is possible in Second Life!

 Merchants donate the proceedings of at least one hairstyle to the Hair Fair.
 Hair Fair staff is totally volunteer, and all proceedings are amassed and given to charity.
-To take care of the costs, Hair Fair is sponsored by real life companies doing business in Second Life – this year the sponsors are Beta Technologies, an US-Portuguese multinational virtual developers company, IllClan, another US company that specializes in state-of-the-art virtual video – machinima, and mechanizedLife, who has sponsored some of the intricate programming that the event requires.
-IllClan has produced the official videoclip (Click here) and Beta Technologies is lending the virtual area and logistics for this event which has taken almost a year to organize.
+To take care of the costs, Hair Fair is sponsored by real life companies doing business in Second Life – this year the sponsors are Beta Technologies, a US-Portuguese multinational virtual developers company, IllClan, another US company that specializes in state-of-the-art virtual video – machinima, and mechanizedLife, who has sponsored some of the intricate programming that the event requires.
+IllClan has produced the official videoclip and Beta Technologies is lending the virtual area and logistics for this event which has taken almost a year to organize.

-Hair Fair will open its liquorice gates at Saturday, the 20th of June, and will carry on until the 4th July.
+Hair Fair will open its liquorice gates on Saturday, the 20th of June, and will carry on until the 4th July.
 Besides all the multitude of hairstyles to see and buy, the Fair will have several events – music, parties – and a special event day – the Bandana Day, in which Second Life users are invited, for a day, to try the traumatic experience of leaving their gorgeous hairstyles in their virtual pockets and pass the day using a bandana on their heads – so that they can experience something akin to the suffering of millions of young lives.